Sugar plantations in Hawaii: Planters and managers

-List of Hawaii Plantations, Sugar Mill & Growers
+List of Hawaii plantations, sugar mills & growers

-Hawaiʻi’s sugar industry and associated businesses was controlled by five companies referred to as the Big Five.
-Most of these companies were founded by missionaries, or the sons of missionaries, and even into the 1930s, all had direct descendants of missionaries on their boards of directors.
-They not only had economic power but also political power.
-The Big Five’s influence and years of power and dominance overwhelmingly influenced the businesses and lives in Hawaiʻi till today.
+Hawaiʻi's sugar industry and related businesses were controlled by five companies referred to as the Big Five.
+Most were founded by missionaries, or the sons of missionaries, and into the 1930s, all had direct descendants of missionaries on their boards of directors.
+The companies had significant economic and political power that influenced businesses and lives in Hawaiʻi in their time and beyond.

-Over 500 sugar plantations, sugar mills, and sugar growers sprung up in the Hawaiian Islands since the first recorded planting of sugar cane in Mānoa Valley on Oʻahu in 1825.
-Trying to locate the plantation where your ancestors worked can be a challenge because many plantations were renamed when sold to or merged with another company.
+Sugar cane was first recorded as being planted in Mānoa Valley on Oʻahu in 1825.
+Since then, over 500 sugar plantations, sugar mills, and sugar growers have existed in the Hawaiian Islands.
+Many plantations were renamed when sold to or merged with another company, which can make tracing their history difficult.
 For example, in 1873, Nāʻālehu Sugar Plantation was renamed Hutchinson Sugar Plantation Co.; then Kaʻu Sugar Company.
 Honokaʻa Sugar Company became Davies Hāmākua Plantation Ltd.; then renamed Hāmākua Sugar Company.
 Pepeʻekeo is also known as Hilo Coast Processing Company.
 Honolulu Sugar Company became known as Aiea Sugar Mill.